 Throughout his years in the Assembly, Francisco has been a champion for working-class families, fighting to pass legislation that would preserve union rights, improve workplace safety and strengthen worker protections.
 He successfully passed legislation to stop employment agencies from robbing low-income families of hundreds in unfulfilled finder’s fees.

 Council Member Moya continues to be a leader in the fight against hate-crimes and anti-immigrant policies on the national stage, introducing an omnibus bill – the New York State Liberty Act – to establish protections for undocumented immigrants that have long contributed to the culture and economy of New York and his district.
-He has led the fight to expand college opportunities for the children of undocumented immigrants by sponsoring the DREAM Act, which would extend financial aid to New York’s Dreamers.
+As a leader in the fight to expand college opportunities for the children of undocumented immigrants, he wrote the DREAM Act, which was signed into law in 2019.

-As Chair of the Commission on Science and Technology, Francisco fostered public-private relationships to bring STEM curriculum into the classroom and train students with skills that will prepare them for the industries of tomorrow.
-He has also fought for increasing higher education financial aid for all of New York’s students.
+He also passed “curbstoning” legislation that allows the NYPD to tow for-sale cars that take up public street parking and are often uninspected and unsafe and as Chair of the Commission on Science and Technology, he worked to foster public-private relationships to bring STEM curriculum into the classroom and train students with skills that will prepare them for the industries of tomorrow.